Theragun Mini vs Hypervolt Go 2: Best Portable Massage Gun Compared

 Performance

 This is where I formed my strongest opinions.
-On my chronically tight right calf (old soccer injury from 2014), the Theragun Mini at speed 3 broke up the knot in about 90 seconds.
+On my chronically tight right calf (old soccer injury , the Theragun Mini at speed 3 broke up the knot in about 90 seconds.
 The Hypervolt Go 2 at its highest speed felt buzzier and more surface-level — I worked the same spot for over 3 minutes without the same release.

 My powerlifter friend put it bluntly: "The Theragun feels like a massage.
 The Hypervolt feels like a vibrator."
 Crude, but accurate.